 GOAL 4.
-ADDRESS PUBLIC SAFETY ON THE WATER.
+ADDRESS PUBLIC SAFETY ON, IN, AND AROUND THE WATER.

-- Work with Salem on a joint campaign to educate the public about water quality and steps to improve the ecological health of Marblehead and Salem harbors. - Create public education campaigns around boating safety for all craft.
+- Work with Salem on a joint campaign to educate the public about water quality and steps to improve the ecological health of Marblehead and Salem harbors.
+This includes onshore practices such as managing trash/recycling and what drains into the harbor as well as on-water green boating practices such as managing practices for cleaning and maintaining boats. - Create public education campaigns around boating safety for all craft. - Ensure there are adequate emergency response procedures, equipment, and trained staff to respond to shoreline/on water accidents, injuries, and environmental issues.

 GOAL 5.
-DEVELOP POLICIES AND IDENTIFY INVESTMENTS TO ADDRESS SEA LEVEL RISE.
+DEVELOP POLICIES AND IDENTIFY INVESTMENTS TO ADDRESS SEA LEVEL RISE AND CLIMATE CHANGE.

-- Incorporate findings from current Coastal Resiliency process for the area from Parker's Boatyard to the Cliff Street Boat Yard, including the Marblehead Electric Light building. - Conduct impact study of sea level rise on entire coastline for 2030, 2050, and 2070. - Investigate the feasibility of a breakwater vs. wave attenuation strategies in the harbor. - Develop a plan to protect the Causeway/Ocean Avenue from inundation and overtopping.
+- Incorporate findings from current the Coastal Resiliency process for the area from Parker's Boatyard to the Cliff Street Boat Yard, including the Marblehead Electric Light building. - Conduct impact study of sea level rise on entire coastline for 2030, 2050, and 2070. - Investigate the feasibility of a breakwater vs. wave attenuation strategies in the harbor. - Develop a plan to protect the Causeway/Ocean Avenue from inundation and overtopping.